 - Students may take one or two summer school courses, whether at Union or another institution.
 Union will pay tuition for the course, but not room and board.
 Courses cannot be taken at a community college unless approved by the Dean of Studies.

-- Students may participate in a Union mini-term, with the mini-term fee being waived.
+- Students who meet the eligibility requirements may apply to a Union mini-term, and if accepted, the mini-term fee is waived.

 Calendar for Application Process